-Marshall, Leslie and Laura Paler, “Class, Ethnicity, and Cooperation Among Women: Evidence from a Public Goods Experiment in Lebanon.”
-Conditionally accepted at the Journal of Experimental Political Science [pdf] [appendix].
+Marshall, Leslie and Laura Paler.
+Forthcoming.
+“Class, Ethnicity, and Cooperation Among Women: Evidence from a Public Goods Experiment in Lebanon.”
+The Journal of Experimental Political Science [pdf] [appendix].

 Paler, Laura, Camille Strauss-Kahn and Korhan Kocak.
 2020.
 “Is Bigger Always Better?
 How Targeting Aid Windfalls Affects Capture and Social Cohesion” Comparative Political Studies 53(3-4): 359-398 [pdf] [appendix].